-The first major community outreach project for the re-developed
+It was the first major community outreach project for the re-developed Scottish National Portrait Gallery.

 |Daniel Warren filming Aidan Moffat rehearsing for Detours at Sierra Metro.
 Photo by Suzy Glass.

 The Edinburgh Art Festival commissioned Detours which became 8 unique films responding to a series of live interventions in some of the city's most stimulating

 In Sobieski’s Shield was screened as part of Focus

 Left at The Arches, Glasgow.
 Science Fiction poet Russell Jones narrated Edwin Morgan’s 1968 poem live over the

 Human Race and Scottish Ballet hosted a screening